alex-courtis/way-displays/doc/CONFIGURATION.md

 It is recommended to use the description rather than the name, as the name may change over time and will most likely be different on different PCs.

-The description does contain information about how it is connected, so strip that out.
-In the above example, you would use the description `Monitor Maker ABC123`.
+Using a regex is preferred, however partial string matches of at least 3 characters may be used.

-The name should be at least 3 characters long, to avoid any unwanted extra matches.
+The description does contain information about how it is connected, so don't match that.
+In the above example, you could use `!.*Monitor Maker ABC123.*` or `Monitor Maker ABC123`.

 ## cfg.yaml